- About the Students

 Time to customize

-You’ll have ten breaks throughout the three-year curriculum; the breaks will range from one to three weeks.
+You’ll have nine breaks throughout the three-year curriculum; the breaks will range from one to three weeks.

 We believe that the best way to learn is through a variety of means—including some lectures, self-directed learning, team learning, group discussions, and debate.
 You’ll bring your learning to class sessions, to actively share with classmates and faculty members.